Canva Review (2023) — All the Pros and Cons

 That said, I’d still be inclined to use the browser or desktop-based version of Canva wherever possible: editing photos and videos on a phone is rather fiddly and I don’t enjoy doing that much!

-But for people who are on the move and want to put together a slick-looking video for social media platforms really quickly, Canva’s mobile apps are an excellent option.
+But for people who are on the move and want to put together a slick-looking video for social media platforms really quickly, Canva’s mobile apps are nonetheless an excellent option for doing so.

 Customer support